Striplight

-A striplight is a multi-circuit stage lighting instrument.
+A strip light is a multi-circuit stage lighting instrument.
 Striplights are one of the most basic types of lighting fixtures available.
 They usually consist of row of lamps.
-A single striplight is usually wired internally into either 3 or 4 circuits.
+A single striplight is usually wired internally into either three or four circuits.
 Each internal circuit consists of several lamps evenly spaced within the unit.
 Often, a lighting designer will use roundels (colored glass lenses) or gels to make these lights different colors.
 The unit can then be wired into several different circuits, allowing each bank of colored lights to be controlled by a separate dimmer on the lighting board.
 Striplights are often used to color a cyclorama, or can alternately be positioned behind the proscenium arch to provide a general overhead color wash.